igsro/auto-assign-action/README.md

 #     - assigneeD
 #     - assigneeE
 #     - assigneeF

+# Set to true to add assignee from the same group with the owner's group
+#useFoundAssigneeGroup: false

 # A list of keywords to be skipped the process that add reviewers if pull requests include it
 # skipKeywords: